shubhammurti/AWS-Projects-Portfolio/Level 400/2. Build a Basic Web Application/Build a Basic Web Application.md

 - **Challenge 3**: Lambda Function Limits
 AWS imposes limits on Lambda’s execution time and memory.
 Optimize the function code and adjust settings in the Amplify Console if needed.

-## Conclusion
+## Closure

-In this project, I learned how to build and deploy a simple web application with user authentication and data storage on AWS using Amplify.
-The setup demonstrates a full-stack serverless application, ideal for rapid development and easy scaling.
-AWS Amplify offers an efficient way to manage web applications and their backend services, perfect for various use cases, from prototyping to production.
+This project demonstrated how to build a serverless web application with AWS Amplify, incorporating secure data storage and a seamless user experience.
+The setup is ideal for rapid development and scalable applications.

 Explore my [GitHub repository.](https://github.com/shubhammurti/AWS-Projects-Portfolio/)